Karrie Malan - Physiotherapist & Owner

 He has competed in dragon boat racing for Australia, and has a particular interest in shoulder injuries, rehabilitation, and sorting out the tricky paddling related problems.
 Stu is always keen to help paddlers, kayakers and dragon boat racers not only deal with and recover from an injuries, but also look at technique to prevent this occurring, especially around the shoulders and lower back.

-Stu has most recently been working in Coffs Harbour, and is looking forward to settling into Tassie lifestyle with his wife and son in February 2018.
+Stu has most recently been working in Coffs Harbour, and is enjoying settling into the Tassie lifestyle (and of course his full time work!) with his wife and son.

 Anna Heslop - Physiotherapist